How to prevent compassion fatigue

 • Are clients matching your skill set?
 Updating CPD is an essential part of being a healthy therapist.
 Referring clients to other agencies or directories to seek another therapist is OK.

-I hope this has given an insight into how to notice, cope and maintain well-being as a therapist to prevent compassion fatigue.
+Has this given insight into how to notice, cope with, and maintain well-being as a therapist to prevent compassion fatigue? please Leave feedback at the supervision hub